mhs30/generic-cv/README.md

-# Resume template using React + Typescript
+# Resume template using React + Typescript + Material-UI

 So i was helping a friend with her resume and decided to share it